lightning/bolts/03-transactions.md

 These test the optional compact storage system.
 In many cases, an incorrect entry cannot be determined until its parent is revealed; an entry is specifically corrupted, along with all its children (except for the last test, which would require another eight samples to be detected).
+[ FIXME: I can't tell what's intended here.
+When you say "an entry is specifically corrupted ..." do you mean that an entry that can't be detected is specifically corrupted ... or ...?
+And how does that parenthetical "except" relate? ]
+For
-For these tests a seed of `0xFFF...FF` is used, and incorrect entries are seeded with `0x000...00`.
+these tests a seed of `0xFFF...FF` is used, and incorrect entries are seeded with `0x000...00`.